 Turning uses single-point cutting tools to remove material from the rotating workpiece.
 The design of the turning tool depends on its application, with tools available for roughing, finishing, facing, threading, parting, forming, undercutting, and grooving applications.

-What Products Are Made With Turning?
+Products Made With Turning

 Turning produces rotational, typically axi-symmetric, parts with many features, such as holes, grooves, threads, tapers, various diameter steps, and even contoured surfaces.
 Products fabricated completely through turning often include components used in limited quantities, especially for prototypes, such as custom-designed shafts and fasteners.